 Crossing The Cribstone Bridge

-It’s 1,122 feet long and the blocks are held together by gravity alone.
+It’s 1,122 feet long and gravity alone holds together the blocks.
 This unique design allows water to flow freely through the open cells without disturbing the structure as the tide changes.

 If you’re looking for a bite to eat overlooking the water, Cook’s Lobster & Ale House is right around the corner from the bridge.